Electricity Bill Calculator 2026 — All 28 States & 8 Union Territories

 Q6: How does the electricity slab system work in India?

-A: India uses a progressive slab tariff system for electricity billing.
-Your total monthly consumption is divided into slabs, and each slab is charged at a different rate.
-For example, first 100 units at ₹3.46/unit, next 200 units at ₹6.21/unit, and so on.
-The key point is that in most Indian states, if you cross a slab threshold, only the units in that slab are charged at the higher rate — the lower slabs are still charged at their original lower rate.
+A: India uses a progressive slab tariff system.
+Your monthly consumption is divided into slabs, and each slab is charged at a progressively higher rate.
+The key point: in most states, crossing a slab threshold only charges the units within that higher slab at the higher rate — your lower-slab units stay at their lower rate.
+This is called a telescopic tariff.

 Q7: What is the average monthly electricity bill in India?